 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

-Ukraine is an emerging free market economy, with many of the components of a major European economy including a well educated and well trained workforce, a solid industrial base, and rich farmlands.
+Ukraine is an emerging free-market economy, with many of the components of a major European economy including a well-educated and well-trained workforce, a solid industrial base, and rich farmlands.

-Following a political and economic crisis in 2014-2015 and cumulative economic decline of 16%, Ukraine’s economy began slowly growing in 2016 with two percent year-over-year growth.
+Following a political and economic crisis in 2014-2015 and a cumulative economic decline of 16%, Ukraine’s economy began slowly growing in 2016 with two percent year-over-year growth.
 While the country’s turn-around was primarily attributable to reforms implemented by Ukraine’s first technocratic government, growth in 2016 was driven by a rebound in domestic investment activity and a modest recovery in household consumption.
-Domestic demand and strong agricultural harvests continued to fuel economic growth of 3.3 % in 2018 and 3.2 % in 2019.
+Domestic demand and strong agricultural harvests continued to fuel the economic growth of 3.3 % in 2018 and 3.2 % in 2019.

 In 2021, Ukraine’s economy is expected to recover mildly at 3.6%, which is faster than anticipated and the growth is expected to rise to 3.8% in 2022 as the spread of Covid-19 slows.